Working Hours Act – the most important points in brief

 Sunday work

-Employees may not work between midnight and midnight on Sundays and public holidays.
+Employees are not allowed to work between midnight and midnight on Sundays and public holidays.
 But of course there are exceptions here too.
 Exceptions are particularly important for hospitals, certain services or public transport, for example.
 And of course the police and security services also work on Sundays.
 And imagine if all leisure activities were closed on Sundays.
 Of course, there are exceptions here too.
 Nevertheless, all employees must have at least 15 Sundays off per year.